unitedstates/nabors/pages/introduction.md

 Number 101, May 25, 1950, p.
 3178).

 Prior to 1950 no rules determined the division of laws into private or public acts.
-There are, however, certain considera- tions which haVe been followed in order to determine the class into which a law should be placed.
-In arriving at the con- clusion, an act was always examined and considered as a unit,
+There are, however, certain considerations which have been followed in order to determine the class into which a law should be placed.
+In arriving at the conclusion, an act was always examined and considered as a unit, rather than paragraph by paragraph, in order to identify the intent of Congress when the act was passed.

-xi

-rather than paragraph by paragraph, in order to identify the intent of Congress when the act was passed.
 That determination was based upon the debate of the legislation as it appeared in